oracle/graal/tools/docs/Insight-Manual.md

 ### API of **Insight**

-The **Insight** functionality is offered as a technology preview and requires one to use `--experimental-options` to enable the `--agentscript` instrument.
+The **Insight** functionality is offered as a technology preview and requires one to use `--experimental-options` to enable the `--insight` instrument.
 Never the less, the compatibility of the **Insight** API exposed via the `agent` object is treated seriously.